 And, what do all these fulfillment providers have in common, process and technology along with a network of carriers.

-Nightmares occur when a order fulfillment provider does not communicate, has untold hidden fees, damages goods, loses inventory, and holds inventory hostage during a dispute.
+Nightmares occur when a order provider does not communicate, has untold hidden fees, damages goods, loses inventory, and holds inventory hostage during a dispute.

 Moreover, upstarts trying to enter the fulfillment space often have processes they claim to be automated and are not, or the tech is buggy.
 You are running a business not looking to get involved in a ‘startup experiment’ the incentives are misaligned with the client and the provider.
 Do a quick search of fulfillment providers reviews and you’ll find “It’s criminal” as some have noted.